git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 * **REC ARM** - Sets the Track Assign buttons to Record Arm for the current eight tracks.
 * **CLIP STOP** - Sets the Track Assign buttons to Stop Clips for the current eight tracks.
 * **Track Assign** - Performs the selected action (Mute, Solo, Rec Arm or Clip Stop) for the current eight tracks.
-* **SHIFT + 1st Track Assign** - Quantizes the currently selected clip to the grid value set by Force.
+* **SHIFT + 1st Track Assign** - Quantize the currently selected clip to the grid value set by Force.
 To set this value, tap the Setting gear icon in the top-right of the display, then use the Quantize To field to set the value.
 * **SHIFT + 2nd Track Assign** - Creates a new MIDI clip, starts playback and activates overdub.
 * **SHIFT + 3rd Track Assign** - Duplicates the content of the currently selected clip.
 * **SHIFT + 5th Track Assign** - Toggles the metronome.